cs50/docs/_pages/web/2018/x/projects/1/project1.md

 2. Navigate to
    [https://www.goodreads.com/api/keys](https://www.goodreads.com/api/keys) and
    apply for an API key.
-For "Application name" and "Company name" feel free to just write "project1," and no need to incluce an application URL, callback URL, or support URL.
+For "Application name" and "Company name" feel free to just write "project1," and no need to include an application URL, callback URL, or support URL.
 3. You should then see your API key.
 (For this project, we'll care only about the "key", not the "secret".)